Itay-Dum/CloudApplication/README.md

 # DumayCloud
 Application to backup your files in a secure server encrypted with AES128 with a GUI and an API.

-### API Usage
+## API Usage
-Firstly, import the client module and create a client object like this:
+Firstly, import the DumayCloud module and create a client object like this:
 ```py
 import DumayCloud
 c = DumayCloud.Client()